Fresh Mint Jelly

 3. In a clean stainless-steel saucepan, combine mint-flavored liquid, lemon juice and sugar and bring to a full rolling boil over high heat, stirring constantly.
 Stir in liquid pectin, squeezing the entire contents out of the pouch.
 Boil hard, stirring for one-minute.
 Add a few drops of food coloring.
 Remove from heat and skim off foam working quickly because jelly may set.

-4. Quickly ladle jelly into hot, sterilized jelly jars leaving ¼-inch of headspace.
+4. Quickly ladle jelly into hot, sterilized jelly jars, leaving ¼-inch of headspace.
 Wipe the rims of jars and add a lid that has been washed and dried.
 Place screw band on jars and tighten finger-tip tight.

 5. Place jars on a rack in a boiling water bath canner and make sure they are completely covered with water (1-2 inches above the jars).
 Cover with a lid and bring to a boil.

 6. Process ½ pint mason jars and 8 oz jelly jars for 10 minutes.
-Remove the canner lid waiting 5 minutes, then remove the jars to a towel on the counter, and cool for 12 to 24 hours.
+Remove the canner lid after waiting 5 minutes, then remove the jars to a towel on the counter and cool for 12 to 24 hours.
 Test the sealing of jars by pressing lightly in the center of the lid and storing jars that have been sealed.
 Any jars that don’t seal may be refrigerated and used.

 About The Author

-The Almanac Chefs
+The Old Farmer's Almanac Editors

 We love introducing fun new recipes as well as time-tested recipes, straight from the archives!
+Read More from The Old Farmer's Almanac Editors